znkaihuang/LambdaPractice/README.md

-# lambda-practice
+# stream-practice

-Provide some exercises for Java Lambda related topic.
+Provide some exercises for Java Stream API.